indirect/andre.arko.net/_posts/2014-09-20-how-to-safely-store-user-data.md

 Splitting the key up this way means that even attacks that reveal the source code of your running application (which are sadly somewhat common), combined with a complete copy of the database (likewise sadly common) still does not reveal the entire key.
 Every one of these partitions is important: database breaches, code breaches, and code execution breaches often require different security holes.
 If all three are required to get the entire encryption key, it is significantly less likely that a single breach will result in all of your users' "secure" data being leaked.

+In addition to splitting your keys, rotating your keys is an excellent practice to ensure that former employees or contractors will not retain access to the encrypted data after they've left.
+[Encryption on Rails: A Primer](http://product.reverb.com/2015/01/20/encryption-on-rails-a-primer) outlines a structure that allows encrypting arbitrary data as well as rotating the keys used to encrypt that data on a regular basis.

 You really don't want your users' data to be leaked.
 California and many other states require notification of data breaches to every user in a timely manner or companies face stiff fines.
 If your company is sued over the breach and found liable, the resulting judgement could be huge.

 ### Secure your admin keys, too